-PHILO-120 Introduction to Ethics
+Introduction to Ethics PHILO-120

 3 Units: 54 hours of lecture, per term, SC, DG, CSU, UC (C-ID: PHIL120) Advisory: ENGL-142B

 This course introduces some of the central questions of ethics (the study of morality): What makes a person good?
 What makes an action right?
 How can we achieve a more just society?
 Students examine these questions from multiple perspectives, studying philosophers and ethical theories from throughout history and around the world.
 With moral wisdom, students also address the important ethical issues of the day.